2 Chronicles 12:13

 Berean Standard Bible

-Thus King Rehoboam established himself in Jerusalem.
+Thus King Rehoboam established himself in Jerusalem and reigned.
 He was forty-one years old when he became king, and he reigned seventeen years in Jerusalem, the city the LORD had chosen from all the tribes of Israel in which to put His Name.
 His mother’s name was Naamah the Ammonite.

 King James Bible